A topic from the subject of Kinetics in Chemistry.

 The data from second-order kinetics experiments can be analyzed using a variety of methods.
 These include:

-• Linear regression: Linear regression can be used to determine the rate constant from the initial rate data or the half-life data.
+• Linear regression: Linear regression can be used to determine the rate constant from a plot of 1/[A]t versus t.

-• Integration: The integrated rate law can be integrated to obtain a function that describes the concentration of one of the reactants over time.
-This function can then be used to determine the rate constant.
+• Integration: The integrated rate law can be used to determine the rate constant from concentration-time data.

 • Computer modeling: Computer modeling can be used to simulate second-order reactions and fit the model to the experimental data.